 As the string quartet performs “Thriller” by Michael Jackson, “Beetlejuice Theme” by Danny Elfman, and “Night on Bald Mountain” by composer Modest Mussorgsky, guests will be surrounded by thousands of glimmering candles that sway to these spooky melodies.

-One of Pittsburgh’s most enchanting spaces is welcoming this performance, namely Trinity Episcopal Cathedral.
-The gorgeous venue’s Gothic Revival pointed arches and soaring vaulted ceilings not only offer incredible acoustics, but also enhance the reverent atmosphere during the 60-minute concert.
+One of Pittsburgh’s most enchanting spaces is welcoming this performance, namely Omni William Penn Hotel.
+This space will enhance the reverent atmosphere during the 60-minute concert.
 Doors open 30-45 minutes early, allowing guests to be fully immersed in this sacred, candlelit setting.